oesmith/oesmith.github.com/_posts/2012-10-18-test-remote-javascript-apis-with-capybara.md

 ---
 layout: post
-title: Test remote javascript APIs with Capybara
+title: Test remote javascript APIs with Capybara and puffing-billy
 ---
 Testing remote APIs is easy in Ruby.
 Libraries like [webmock][1], [vcr][2] and [artifice][3] give you all the tools you need to ensure that you're sending the right requests to the right remote endpoints.

-Testing becomes a lot more difficult when it's your Javascript code that's making the requests.
-Capybara gives you loads of tools, but it doesn't let you stub or mock responses to requests that originate from within the browser.
+However, it becomes a lot more difficult when it's your **Javascript** code that's making the requests.
+Using requests specs with Capybara gives you loads of tools to control the browser, but it doesn't let you stub or mock responses to requests that originate from within the browser.

 This is where [puffing-billy][4] saves the day.
 It's a request stubbing library *for browsers*.
 It spawns a HTTP(S) proxy server that it uses to